Acharvak/Cookie-Clicker-Agronomicon/README.md

 -------------------------------
 **Q: The Agronomicon gives me this recipe for Drowsyfern: ``Mut.: 1 × Chocoroot (M) + 1 × Keenmoss (M) = 0.4875% (+1 OO at 4.9875%)``.
 How do I interpret this?**

 **A:** If an empty tile has one mature Chocoroot and one mature Keenmoss on its neighboring tiles, then a Drowsyfern may start growing on it with a probability of 0.4875%.
 One other plant may start growing on it instead of Drowsyfern with a probability of 4.9875% (another Keenmoss, actually).
 If there are other neighboring plants, the probabilities may change—after planting the seeds, you can hover over a tile to see the exact chances.
-Neghbors of a tile are the eight tiles surrounding it.
+Neighbors of a tile are the eight tiles surrounding it.

 **Q: I have two tiles with the exact same neighbors, but the Agronomicon shows different probabilities for them.
 Why?**